Adharshveldi/Chatbot/README.md

-# Document-Based Chatbot with FastAPI and DeepSeek-R1
+# Document-Based Chatbot with DeepSeek-R1

 This is a simple **document-based chatbot** built using **FastAPI**.
 It allows users to upload documents (PDF, DOCX, or TXT) and ask questions based on the document's content.
 The chatbot leverages the **DeepSeek-R1 (1.5B)** model via **Ollama** to generate responses.